Earn unlimited miles on everything you buy and get a generous signup bonus.

 You want a similar card from another bank.

-The Barclaycard Arrival® Plus World Elite Mastercard® or the Chase Sapphire Preferred® credit card could be decent alternatives to consider.
+The Barclaycard Arrival® Plus World Elite Mastercard® or the Chase Sapphire Preferred® Card could be decent alternatives to consider.
 You’ll get to earn points on your purchases that you can then redeem for travel rewards.

 Another cool travel card you could consider is the no-annual-fee PenFed Pathfinder Rewards American Express® Card where you get to earn more points on your purchases, plus you get $100 credit for TSA application and $100 annual air travel credit.
 You also get a long intro APR period on balance transfers, and one of the lowest APRs on purchases and balance transfers after that.

 You want cash back.

-You can get unlimited 1.5% back on everything you buy with the Capital One® QuicksilverOne® Rewards card.
+You can get unlimited 1.5% back on everything you buy with the Capital One® QuicksilverOne® from Capital One® card.
 A similar card with 1.5% cash back on all purchases is the PenFed Power Cash Rewards Visa Signature® Card.
 With this card you can bump that rate up to 2% back if you’re a PenFed Honors Advantage member.

 Alternatively, if you mostly spend on groceries and gas, the Blue Cash Preferred® Card from American Express from American Express could be a great choice for you.
 Dining, travel, online purchases and Uber rides can score you better points with the Uber Visa Card.

 You want intro APR period.